 Gator Gallop – The SunTrust (can’t forget the title sponsor)is a family-friendly two-mile run that starts at James G. Pressly Stadium and ends in the Plaza of the Americas.
 I ran in my first Gator Gallop in 2010.
 To register, click here.
-Registration fee includes a race t-shirt and a bib number.
+The registration fee includes a race t-shirt and a bib number.
 Hearing the crowds cheering the runners on, most dressed in orange and blue is a great way to kick off a weekend of Homecoming activities.

 Homecoming Parade – Who doesn’t love a hometown parade?
 Think the football team, high school bands, cheerleaders, clowns, the Mayor, UF’s President, the Homecoming Court, hundreds of floats, twirlers, and of course, the Pride of the Sunshine, The Gator Marching Band.
 The route follows University Drive to Main Street where over 100,000 people watch from locations lining both sides of the street.